 - Measure each finger you might wear a ring and write it down.

-- Also, measure each hand, as ring sizes tend to be different o each side.
+- Also, measure each hand, as ring Jewelry Sizing tend to be different o each side.
 For instance, my left hand ring finger is a 4.25, but my right hand is a 5.75!
 This type of sizing difference happens when you wear your wedding ring every day, the finger will stay within the size of your ring, while your ring-free fingers tend to get larger with age.

 Eternity Diamond or Gemstone Ring vs Metal band

 Opt for 1/2 size larger than your ring size.
 Eternity rings cannot be re-sized.
 With an investment in a diamond or gemstone eternity band, it is important to be able to wear it for the rest of your life!

 For a regular ring with one large stone or a ring with 1/2 or 3/4 eternity stones, get true to size.
 In other words, if there is at least 1/4 metal on the ring, it can be resized in the future.

 It is important to get true to size for this type of ring because metal rings tend to turn easier – you want the fit to be perfect so it will stay in place.

 Many women have fingers that swell throughout the day.
 Another problem women have are enlarged knuckles which prevents them from being able to wear rings that fit properly.

 The Ounce of Salt Compression Ring was designed to be flexible in sizing up to 2 ring sizes with a spring structure inside the ring that contracts and expands with your finger.